It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 Before you capture your next image, make sure you have the answers to all those questions before you choose the angle that works best for you.

-My approach is to tell a story about the space, the environment, material, and usage.
+My approach is to tell a story about the space, the environment, the material, and its usage.

 I am trying to find strong angles that incorporate the main theme but also hint at other connected spaces, areas, or utilities.